SyedAbbasRazaZaidi/AI106394/Project/README.md

 ```
 ## Outputs

-Here are outputs we have achieved within Google Colab:
+Here are outputs we have achieved in Google Colab:

+### For 5x5 Filter:

   Techniques    |   Weighted Filter  |  Un-Weighted Filter
 --------------- | ------------------ | -------------------